Icelandic Air Policing: Deployments

 A planned deployment of four British Royal Air Force Eurofighter Typhoons from No. 3 (F) Squadron in December 2008 was cancelled as a result of the Icesave dispute between Britain and Iceland.
 Poland also cancelled a planned deployment of F-16 fighters to Iceland in 2010 due to the impact of the 2008 financial crisis.
 As part of the terms of an agreement signed in March 2019 between the British and Icelandic governments, the RAF was scheduled to undertake an air policing deployment to Iceland in 2019.

 Fighter aircraft deployed to Iceland are accompanied by NATO Boeing E-3 Sentry AWACS aircraft to enhance the Iceland Air Defence System radar network as well as other supporting aircraft as required.

-In addition to the NATO deployments, fighter aircraft from Finland and Sweden have also undertaken training in Iceland.
+In addition to the NATO deployments, fighter aircraft from Finland and Sweden have also undertaken training in Iceland before joining the alliance in 2023 and 2024 respectively.